Patrick-Edouard/LanguageManager/README.md

 ### About

-This programm is a simple way to use a translation and retriew strings resources in your own software.
+This program is a simple way to use a translation and retriew strings resources in your own software.